help center

 Default Payout

-Percentage payout per order or per item sale amount pays the partner a percentage of the sale—either of the whole order, or on a per-item basis.
+• Percentage payout per order/item sale amount pays the partner a percentage of the sale—either of the whole order or on a per-item basis.

-Fixed payout per order or per item pays the partner a fixed payout for the order amount or for the item(s) in an action.
+• Fixed payout per order/item pays the partner a fixed payout for the order amount or for the items in an action.

 Payout Groups

-Payout groups will apply their changes at the same level as the default payout.
-For example, if you set the default payout at the order level and have a payout group where Item SKU is 8432195, anytime that SKU appears in an order, the entire order will be affected.
-See the payout group's Payout column to see exactly how the order's or item's payout will change if the group is applied.
+• Payout groups will apply their changes at the same level as the default payout i.e., if you set the default payout at the order level and have a payout group where Item SKU is 8432195, anytime that SKU appears in an order, the entire order will be affected.
+(See the payout group's Payout column to see exactly how the payout will change if the group is applied.)

-impact.com supports .csv and .xls (or .xlsx) files to import your Payout Groups.
-You can also export your created Payout Groups to a .csv (or .xls/xlsx) file using the export button.
+• impact.com supports .csv and .xlsx files to import your payout groups.
+You can also export your created payout groups to a .csv or .xlsx file using the export button.

 Payout Adjustments

-These are individual, customizable statements that can adjust the payout for the action based on very specific conditions.
+Toggle to adjust the payout rate when specified conditions are met.
 If an action meets the requirements for multiple payout adjustments, those adjustments will all apply to the current payout on the adjusted amount.

 Performance Bonus

-Select [Toggle on] Pay a bonus based on partners performance to add a performance bonus to your template terms that incentivizes partners to reach certain goals or meet specific conditions for increased based payouts, or additional bonus payouts.
+Toggle to add a performance bonus to your template terms that incentivizes partners to meet specific goals or conditions for either increased payouts or additional bonus payouts.
+See Performance Bonuses FAQs to learn more.

 Payout Restrictions

-Use the [Add] to add additional conditions for a single restriction (i.e., both conditions must be met for the restriction to apply).
+• Use the plus-circle-solid__1_.svg [AND] to add additional conditions for a single restriction (i.e., both conditions must be met for the restriction to apply).

 Limits